thomasmeeus/nzbget-rpms/README.md

 The resulting RPM will be saved to `$HOME/rpmbuild/RPMS/`.
 You can then install it and its dependencies with `yum install PATH_TO_RPM`.

+## Usage

+Once the package is installed, edit /etc/nzbget.conf and make sure that the initial settings are to your liking.

+Note that:

+ * You probably don't want to change any filesystem paths.
+ * The standard config uses the default username and password, but listens on localhost only.
+Once the package is installed, you'll probably want to enable